isomerpages/mccy-cpro/_resources/Frequently Asked Questions.md

 15) Are Live performances allowed for worship services at external premises?

 Live performances external venues will be subject to premises owners’ discretion and additional SMMs.
-All prevailing SMMs for live performances will apply.